elizabeth-ling/elizabeth-ling/README.md

 currently...
 - studying cs @ uwaterloo
-- infra and devops @ rich media
+- swe @ rich media
-- learning about what makes systems reliable, teams effective, and tools actually pleasant to use!
+- learning about what makes systems reliable, teams effective, and tools pleasant to use!

 excited about...
 - hosting events and building community